-Yes, believe it or not, soccer golf is a real thing and gaining more soccer players everyday – actually, I should say, gaining more soccer golf players everyday.
+Yes, believe it or not, foot golf is a real thing and gaining more soccer players everyday – actually, I should say, gaining more soccer golf players everyday.
 Who doesn’t want to go out on a beautiful golf course and strike a soccer ball across it or step onto a putting green and pass the ball into the hole – yes, a hole that’s a bit bigger on soccer golf courses.

-But a soccer golf course can take place anywhere, really.
+But a foot golf course can take place anywhere, really.
 It’s a fun game to play with your soccer team to change things up a bit or just use as a warm up game.
-Soccer golf is also a good game to work on your touch, placement and the weight and power you use on the ball when you strike it – sometimes you need backspin and other times you might have to bend the ball around a tree.
+Foot golf is also a good game to work on your touch, placement and the weight and power you use on the ball when you strike it – sometimes you need backspin and other times you might have to bend the ball around a tree.

 Field size: Golf course, an open area in park or around a soccer field

 Number of players: at least two players or a full team can even play.
 Actually, you can play on your own but it’s much more fun if you play with a group to challenge one another.

 Age range: 8-18 (Well, adults and former soccer players are playing soccer golf more and more)

 Description: In foot golf you’re playing to a series of targets (holes) and counting the kicks (strokes) it takes to get to those targets.
 Instead of hitting the ball into the hole, players have to hit a target, say a tree or a garbage can with their soccer ball.

 You’ll need a lot of space for this game, not just a whole soccer field but more like a big park.
 However, you could setup a small golf course on a soccer field, but it’s best to set this up so you’re playing to a tree, the post of a goal, a garbage can or other objects throughout a soccer park.
 This can be hard to do if you’re playing in an area with a lot of other teams, but something you can do on a day where you have a lot of space.